padeir0/anu/readme.md

 default <exprN>
 ```

-The output type of value and type switches work the same way,
+The output type of switch works similarly to `if`s,
-similarly to `if`s, the output type of a `switch` expression is the sum
+the output type of a `switch` expression is the sum
 of the types of all `then` expressions.
 The type of the previous
 example would be:
 `typeof(<expr1>) | typeof(<expr2>) | ... | typeof(<exprN>)`.